-The accompanying interim condensed consolidated financial statements have been prepared in conformity with generally accepted accounting principles in the United States of America ("GAAP"), as found in the Accounting Standards Codification ("ASC"), the Accounting Standards Update ("ASU") of the Financial Accounting Standards Board ("FASB"), and the rules and regulations of the US Securities and Exchange Commission ("SEC").
+The accompanying interim condensed consolidated financial statements have been prepared in conformity with generally accepted accounting principles in the United States of America ("GAAP").
 In the opinion of management, all adjustments, which consist of all normal recurring adjustments necessary for a fair presentation of the Company's financial position and results of operations for the interim periods presented, are reflected in the interim condensed consolidated financial statements.
 All intercompany balances and transactions have been eliminated in consolidation.
 Certain prior period amounts have been reclassified to conform to the current period presentation.
 The reclassified amounts have no impact on the Company's previously reported financial position or results of operation.